MarcoCrepaldi-iit/mOISC-dRISC/README.md

 | PIN_J2    | IOR[7]    |
 | PIN_D9    | RST       |

-The CLK pin is the default pin of the on-board 50MHz oscillator.
+The CLK pin is the default physical pin of the on-board 50MHz oscillator.

 In all cases, pins can be configured using `mautogen.py` and by adding additional arguments to `autogen`.
 Run `python3 mautogen.py -help` for further information.